 The Headteacher has overall responsibility for all children at Sampford Peverell C of E Primary School, including those within the EYFS.
-Each class teacher within the Early Years Foundation Stage has a duty of care and is responsible for the welfare, safety, progress and achievement of each child within their class.
-The class teacher should be the first port of call for parents/carers should they have any information or concerns regarding the well-being and progress of their child.
+The class teacher and Preschool practitioners within the Early Years Foundation Stage have a duty of care and are responsible for the welfare, safety, progress and achievement of each child within their class.
+They should be the first port of call for parents/carers should they have any information or concerns regarding the well-being and progress of their child.
 EYFS classes may have an additional teaching assistant to ensure ratios are adhered to.
 Where there is additional need, further teaching assistants are deployed, usually to support pupils who have complex special educational needs where there is an Education, Health and Care Plan in place (see SEND policy for further information).